ADHD Coaching: A Complete Guide to Avoiding Bad Eggs

 Rogue agents are everywhere in life.
 People masquerading as a professionals.
 Unfortunately, the ADHD/ADD coaching and mentoring world is full of people taking 6-week courses that require absolutely no vetting, call themselves neurodiversity guru’s and then proceed to try and teach a generic, one-size-fits-all approach which just doesn’t work

-• Lack of Accreditation: Be wary of coaches without any formal accreditation or training in ADHD coaching.
+- Lack of certification: Be wary of coaches without any formal education training in ADHD coaching.
 This can be a red flag for lack of expertise.
+Currently, accreditations do not exist.

 ADHD Coach vs. Therapist: What is the Difference?